The telecom industry is in the midst of some interesting developments that investors should closely watch.

-First, there is the potential merger of the number three and number four carriers in the US, which has some positive and negative impacts on the two leaders.
-Verizon (NYSE: VZ) is also making deals that would threaten a firm like Akamai (NASDAQ: AKAM), but also show how it is refocusing on becoming a leading technology company, not just a leading telecom company.
+First, there is the potential merger of the number three and number four carriers in the U.S., which has some positive and negative impacts on the two leaders.
+Verizon (NYSE: VZ) is also making deals that would threaten a firm like Akamai (NASDAQ: AKAM), but its also showing how it is refocusing on becoming a leading technology company, not just a leading telecom company.

-Verizon will purchase Edgecast for around $350 million according to reports.
-Edgecast is a start-up content delivery network (CDN) and a competitor of Akamai.
-The backing a deal with Verizon presents some substantial threats for Akamai and likely means the end of Verizon’s reseller agreement with it.
+Verizon will purchase EdgeCast for around $350 million according to reports.
+EdgeCast is a startup content delivery network (CDN) and a competitor of Akamai.
+The backing of a deal with Verizon presents some substantial threats for Akamai and likely means the end of Verizon’s reseller agreement with it.

-Edgecast is expected to have sales of about $100 million in 2013, and the backing of Verizon can finance a more rapid expansion of the business and make Edgecast.
-It can also allow Edgecast to compete on price, also bad for Akamai and other CDNs.
+EdgeCast is expected to have sales of about $100 million in 2013, and the backing of Verizon can finance a more rapid expansion of the business and make EdgeCast.
+It can also allow EdgeCast to compete on price which is also bad for Akamai and other CDNs.
 Positively for Verizon, it can combine the CDN with media broadcast capabilities from Verizon Digital Media Services allowing it to bundle services, similar to what Level 3 has already done.
-The deal will accelerate Internet media consumption, online business performance and further demonstrates that management is trying to be more than a mobile phone company.
+The deal will accelerate internet media consumption, online business performance, and further demonstrates that management is trying to be more than a mobile phone company.

 T-Mobile & Sprint Proposed Merger Impact